opencontainers/distribution-spec/spec.md

 A HEAD request to an existing blob or manifest URL MUST return `200 OK`.
 A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.

-If the blob or manifest is not found in the registry, the response code MUST be `404 Not Found`.
+If the blob or manifest is not found in the repository, the response code MUST be `404 Not Found`.

 #### Push

 Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
 A useful diagram is provided [here](https://github.com/google/go-containerregistry/tree/d7f8d06c87ed209507dd5f2d723267fe35b38a9f/pkg/v1/remote#anatomy-of-an-image-upload).

-A registry MAY reject a manifest of any type uploaded to the manifest endpoint if it references manifests or blobs that do not exist in the registry.
+A registry MAY reject a manifest of any type uploaded to the manifest endpoint if it references manifests or blobs that do not exist in the repository.
 When a manifest is rejected for this reason, it must result in one or more `MANIFEST_BLOB_UNKNOWN` errors <sup>[code-1](#error-codes)</sup>.

 ##### Pushing blobs